 Heat the remaining oil in a separate pan, add the asafoetida, red chilli and mustard seeds.
 As the mustard seeds pop, add the curry leaves, stir for 30 seconds then pour into the ginger chutney mixture and mix well.
 Set aside.

 Meanwhile, prepare the chicken.
-Place each breast of chicken on a large piece of cling film and flatten them with a meat mallet.
+Place each breast of chicken on a large piece of foil and flatten them with a meat mallet.

 Mix the minced chicken breast with the spring onion, ginger, garam masala and a little salt and divide into four portions.

-Place one portion of mince on flattened chicken breast and roll into a roulade with the cling film.
-Tighten the ends of cling film by twisting and tying a knot on each end.
+Place one portion of mince on flattened chicken breast and roll into a roulade with the foil.
+Tighten the ends of foil by twisting each end.

 Bring the chicken stock to a simmer in a saucepan and poach the roulades for 25-30 minutes or until the chicken is completely cooked through.
 Remove the roulades from the stock and let cool.

 Heat a little oil in a frying pan.
-Remove the cling film from the chicken roulades and sear them on all sides until lightly coloured and crisp.
+Remove the foil from the chicken roulades and sear them on all sides until lightly coloured and crisp.

 While the chicken is poaching, make the sauce.
 Heat the oil in a pan, gently fry the cumin seeds and ginger then add the green chilli and chopped onions.